yugabyte/terraform-provider-yba/docs/guides/creating-universe-backup-schedules.md

 You can schedule backups using the following definition after configuring a storage configuration resource (refer to *yb_storage_config_resource*).

+~> **Note:** The YugabyteDB Anywhere Terraform provider supports backup schedules in YugabyteDB Anywhere version 2.18.1 and later.

 ```terraform
 resource "yb_storage_config_resource" "storage" {
   name = "S3"